Research

 Abstract

-We consider queueing systems with a single pool with many servers, assuming the service time of each customer depends on the delay of that customer in queue.
-Such dependence can be due to the customers having patience (abandonment distribution) for waiting that depends on their individual service requirement, or due to having their service-time distribution be a function of the time spent in queue.
-We refer to the former dependence mechanism as "exogenous dependence" and to that latter as "endogenous dependence."
-Since exact analysis of the stochastic system under either dependence mechanism is intractable, we propose a deterministic approximation for the (mean) queueing dynamics, and refer to that approximation as a Unified Fluid Model (UFM), since it captures both dependence mechanisms simultaneously.
-When the arrival rates are constant (and staffing levels are fixed), we characterize conditions for the existence of a unique stationary point for the UFM, and prove that those conditions always hold when the dependence is exogenous.
-However, the UFM may possess multiple equilibria, with each equilibrium point being either locally stable--so that any trajectory of the UFM passing through a neighborhood of that point will converge to it--or unstable, so that any trajectory is repelled away from that point (unless the UFM is initialized at that point).
-The implications for the stochastic system of the UFM having multiple equilibrium points are two-fold.
-First, the stochastic fluctuations in steady state may be an order of magnitude larger than the typical fluctuations in many-server queueing systems.
-Second, the system may experience congestion collapse, namely, the system is substantially more congested than it should be under the current staffing and arrival rate (e.g., an underloaded system may get "stuck" in a severe overload state).
-Simulation examples verify the accuracy of the UFM, and demonstrate the implications of our analyses to the stochastic system that the UFM approximates.
+We consider queueing systems with a large agent pool, assuming the service time of each customer depends on the delay of that customer in queue.
+Such dependence can be due to the customers having patience for waiting that depends on their individual service requirement, or due to having their service-time distribution being a function of the time spent in queue.
+We refer to the former dependence mechanism as exogenous and to that latter as endogenous.
+Since exact analysis of the stochastic system under either dependence mechanism is intractable, we propose a deterministic approximation of the (mean) queueing dynamics, and refer to that approximation as a Unified Fluid Model (UFM) since it captures both dependence mechanisms simultaneously.
+When the arrival rates and staffing levels are constant, we characterize conditions for the existence of a unique stationary point for the UFM, and prove that those conditions always hold when the dependence is exogenous.
+In the endogenous-dependence case, the UFM may possess multiple equilibria, with each equilibrium point being either locally stable, so that any trajectory of the UFM passing in a neighborhood of that point will converge to it, or unstable, so that any trajectory is “repelled” from that point (unless initialized at that point).
+The implications for the stochastic system of the UFM having multiple equilibria are twofold: First, the stochastic fluctuations may be an order of magnitude larger than the typical fluctuations in many-server systems.
+Second, the system may experience congestion collapse, namely, become substantially more congested than it should be under the current staffing level and arrival rate.

 Deniz Şimşek, Achal Bassamboo, Ohad Perry.
 Design and Control of Large Service Systems with Delay-Dependent Service Times.